ucsb-cs32/s21/_lab/lab07.md

 ```

 #### submit fixed file
-Now look at the code and fix it so that when it compiles and runs it works (Consider the easiest simpliest fix so that the code works - this can be done by adding one line of code an modifying one other).
-Submit the fixed code.  for autograding at the lab07Lab gradescope assignment.
+Now look at the code and fix it so that when it compiles and runs it works - i.e. it does not segfault and will ouput a number.
+NO NOT EDIT main at ALL.
+(Consider the simpliest fix so that the code does not crash - this means being clear on why it is crashing.
+This task should be accomplished by adding one line of code an modifying one other).
+Submit the fixed code for autograding at the lab07Lab gradescope assignment.

 ## Step 3: valgrind